armanbilge/BIOINF702/assignment3.md

-Both the UNRES [@Mai+10] and AWSEM [@Dav+12] models are examples of coarse-grained energy functions that are primarily physics-based but are augmented with knowledge from the PDB (although a later development of UNRES replaces these knowledge-based terms with additional physics-based terms).
+Both the UNRES [@Mai+10] and AWSEM [@Dav+12] models are examples of coarse-grained energy functions that are primarily physics-based but are augmented with knowledge from the PDB (although a later development of UNRES replaced these knowledge-based terms with additional physics-based terms).
-The AWSEM energy function includes terms for the bond lengths and angles of the backbone, the placement of the side chain, the interactions between neighboring amino acid residues and water, and the propensity for a particular residue to be within or on the outside of the protein [@Dav+12].
+The AWSEM energy function includes terms for the bond lengths and angles of the backbone, the placement of the side chain, the interactions between neighbouring amino acid residues and water, and the propensity for a particular residue to be within or on the outside of the protein [@Dav+12].

-The GOAP [@ZS11], QUARK [@XZ12], and I-TASSER [@Yan+15] energy functions are, on the other hand, primarily knowledge-based.
+Alternatively, the GOAP, QUARK, and I-TASSER energy functions are primarily knowledge-based [@ZS11; @XZ12; @Yan+15].
 The information for these methods comes from structural regularities as determined empirically from known experimental structures in the PDB [@XZ12; @Yan+15].
 Notably, all of the terms used in QUARK are in fact physically-motivated despite being computed statistically [@XZ12].
+The EVfold method, which also uses a statistical energy function, takes a radically different approach [@Mar+11, @NJ12].
+@Mar+11 attempted to infer the proximity of residues in the structure by using information from the mutations across a protein family.
+Specifically, they assumed that residues with physical proximity show higher degrees of coevolution, observed as correlated mutations in the sequence alignment [@Mar+11].
+Using this data, predicting the protein structure simplified to identifying the signal from the noise and deriving an energy function that reflected how well a given structure supported the observed residue correlations.

 With an energy function in hand, it remains only to find the best model.
 Parameter optimisation is a well-studied problem with several existing